fgregoretti/Cpp-AIF/doc/mdp_class.md

 ```c++
 void sample_state(unsigned int t, int action)
 ```
 Next [sampled](utils.md#Sampling) state under the action `action`.
-When not compiled with macro SAMPLE_AS_MAX select a random action from the posterior over control states using a cumulative distribution function (CDF), otherwise the selected action is chosen as the maximum of the posterior over actions.
+When not compiled with macro SAMPLE_AS_MAX select a random action from the posterior over control states using a cumulative distribution function (CDF), otherwise, the selected action is chosen as the maximum of the posterior over actions.
 If there are multiple maxima, then randomly select one of them.

 **Parameters**
 - `t` time step
-- `action` sampled at previous time step
+- `action` sampled at the previous time step

 ```c++
 void sample_observation(unsigned int t, int action)